Free GD&T Calculator [ + Much More ]

 Easy Guide to GD&T – Straightness [ Symbol, Tolerance, Measurement ]

-In GD&T, Straightness can be used for two very different functions–Surface Straightness and Axis Straightness.
+Straightness is the only callout that can control either lines on a surface or a feature of size (FOS).
+In other words, Straightness GD&T can be used for two very different functions–Surface Straightness and Axis Straightness.

 GD&T Surface Straightness

-Surface Straightness is the maximum deviation from the yellow line on the cylindrical surface…
+Straightness Tolerance is the maximum deviation from the yellow line on the cylindrical surface…

 Surface Straightness callout for the drawing above…

 When we specify the surface flatness, the tolerance zone will form a two dimensional wide area above and below the ideal surface position and control all deviations.
 Surface straightness controls the form of lines anywhere on the surface, and there are two types of applications:

 - The first is a flat surface, such as the surface of a cube.